 An Anecdotal Account of Working Remotely for the Non-Remote Personality

 Admittedly, I’m a bit of a workaholic.
 I thrive in a fast-paced, interactive, “Let’s get it done” environment.
-I enjoy teamwork and the different (and albeit at times challenging) personalities as well as the problem-solving opportunities that arise while at the office and production facilities at DocuSend.
+I enjoy teamwork, being surrounded by different (albeit at times challenging) personalities, and the problem-solving opportunities that arise while at the office.
 And let’s face it, social interaction is a natural human “condition” that must be fed.

 Sounds easy, right?

-Well, as a seasoned professional I thought, “OK, no problem; same day, different location.”
+Well, as a seasoned professional, I thought, “OK, no problem; same day, different location.”
 I couldn’t have been more mistaken.
-And through this experience I’ve gained a much better understanding and respect for our DocuSend employees in other countries that I deal with daily.
+And through this experience I’ve gained a much better understanding and respect for the people who have worked remotely for years.

 I’m sure for some this would be a dream come true.
-But for me, it’s a difficult adjustment.
+But for me, it was a difficult adjustment.

 Here are some of the hitches I experienced and some tips to help deal with them: